bneyedli/logparser/README.md

-# Logparser intro
+# Logparser
 Simple python service to process and output apache log analysis in json

 # Minimum Requirements
-* Local directory with apache style logs
+* Local directory with apache style logs (examples have not been included)
 * Docker

 ## Usage -- standalone